leopardbyte/pylorant/README.md

   default region is 'eu' -> change in settings as needed

+if you are lazy or dont want to install python use exe

 # Requirements
   [Python](https://www.python.org/downloads/) 3.12 (older versions 3.10 etc should work aswell)